CRKatri/trustcache/README.txt

      The following commands are supported by tc:

      append [-f flags] [-u uuid | 0] infile file ...
-             Modify the trustcache at infile to include each signed Mach-O in the specified path.  uuid is used to specify a custom uuid to be used.
+             Modify the trustcache at infile to include each signed Mach-O at the specified paths.
+If file is both 40 characters and hexadecimal, that hash will be added to the cache.  uuid is used to specify a custom uuid to be used.
 If it is 0, the uuid will be left the same, otherwise, it will be regenerated.
 If -f is specified, any new entries with have the flags specified at flags.

      create [-u uuid] [-v version] outfile file ...
              Create a trustcache at outfile.
 Each Mach-O found in the